|03/13/2019 - 11:47am||You're getting charged for…||

 Commemorating that team just adds more fuel to the Revenge Tour fire...

 As you may recall, that is the game in which Woody Hayes elected to go for two after OSU scored its last touchdown.
 When asked afterwards by reporters for his reasoning?
 He replied simply, "Because I couldn't go for three."

-Granted, that game was suitably avenged the following year in Ann Arbor with "Touchdown Billy Taylor," but if they want to go there, then so be it.
+Granted, that game was suitably avenged the following year in Ann Arbor (not with "Touchdown Billy Taylor") but with the upset of the century, but if they want to go there, then so be it.

 |11/14/2018 - 9:41am||Much of this TOP stat is…||